andrewbelles/population-density/README.md

 - Nighttime Satellite Imagery: CNN-based features from satellite lighting data
 - Socioeconomics: Land costs, zoning, income, employment statistics
-- Graph Networks: County adjacency graphs with centroid-based spatial relationships

 ### Technical Improvements

 Climate data will expand beyond basic temperature/precipitation to include humidity, weather extremes, and seasonal patterns.
-Spatial modeling will incorporate county adjacency graphs for GraphNN approaches.

 The current climate-only models perform poorly as expected, primarily because you wouldn't (and shouldn't) predict population density from just weather data.
 But these features should prove valuable in the larger multi-modal architectures.